Abiesjqq/Abies_Notebook/docs/CourseNotes/Computer Organization/lecture notes/COchap05.md

 ### Terminology

-- Block (aka. line): unit of copying, maybe multiple words.
+- Block (aka. line): unit of copying, may be multiple words.
 - Hit: accessed data is present in upper level.
 - Hit time: the time to access the upper level of memory.
 - Hit ratio: hits/accesses.